Bruce Power: History

 In May 2001, Bruce Power became the licensed operator of the Bruce Nuclear Generating Station in Tiverton, Ontario.
 The concession for operating the station was granted by Ontario Power Generation, one of the five successor companies of the defunct Ontario Hydro.
 Bruce A and Bruce B are equipped with eight CANDU nuclear reactors (four at each station).
 The initial four reactors were commissioned at Bruce A between 1977 and 1979, while Bruce B's were added between 1984 and 1987.
-The Bruce Power site at Tiverton is the world's largest nuclear generating facility.
+The Bruce Power site at Tiverton was the world's largest nuclear generating facility until being surpassed by South Korea's Kori Nuclear Plant in 2016.

 Since its creation, Bruce Power has successfully restarted all four Bruce A reactors.

 On Oct.
 7, 2003, Unit 4 returned to the Ontario grid for the first time since 1998, when it was laid up by the site's previous operators.
 It was then followed by Unit 3 on Jan.
 8, 2004.

 On Oct.
 17, 2005, Bruce Power reached an agreement with the Ontario Power Authority and launched a $4.25 billion investment program to refurbish and restart Bruce A Units 1 and 2.
 Unit 1 was returned to the grid on Sept.
 20, 2012, with Unit 2 following shortly thereafter on Oct.
 18, 2012.

-Restarting those units boosts Bruce Power's output to 6,300 MW, making Bruce Power the source for about 25 per cent of Ontario's electricity on a typical day.
+Restarting those units boosts Bruce Power's output to 6,300 MW, making Bruce Power the source for about 30 percent of Ontario's electricity on a typical day.

 In 2014, Cameco announced it had agreed to sell its 32% shareholding in Bruce Power to BPC Generation Infrastructure Trust (Borealis Infrastructure) for $450 million.
-Upon completion of the sale, Borealis will become the majority partner of Bruce Power with 56.1 per cent ownership.
+Upon completion of the sale, Borealis will become the majority partner of Bruce Power with 56.1 percent ownership.

 In 2016, Bruce Power started a $13 billion refurbishment program at the Bruce Nuclear Generating Station.
-According to Bruce Power, this multi-year plan "will generate between 1,500 and 2,500 jobs on site annually – and 18,000 across Ontario directly and indirectly – while injecting up to $4 billion annually into Ontario's economy".
+According to Bruce Power, this multi-year plan "will generate between 1,500 and 2,500 jobs on-site annually—and 18,000 across Ontario directly and indirectly—while injecting up to $4 billion annually into Ontario's economy."

 Nuclear Response Team

-Bruce Power maintains a small specialized unit namely the Nuclear Response Team (NRT) which carry out tactical response operations in Bruce Power sites.
+Bruce Power maintains a small specialized unit, namely the Nuclear Response Team (NRT), which carries out tactical response operations in Bruce Power sites.
 NRT members are permitted to carry and use firearms alongside their powers of arrest.